Install FFB-Bridge

 %LOCALAPPDATA%\Programs\FfbBridge\FfbBridge.Desktop.exe.

-Some antivirus products flag unsigned binaries.
+Some antivirus products flag new or low-reputation binaries.
 If yours

 quarantines the installer outright (rather than just warning),